e-gun/HipparchiaWindows/README.md

 1. `~\hipparchia_venv\Scripts\activate` needs to be executed to get the right `python` interpreter
 1. Only at this point will saying `python .\somescript.py` work
 1. **Avoid** editing `config.ini` with `NotePad`.
 Unicode errors will ensue after you hit `save`.
 Consider using something smarter like `Sublime Text`.
+1. Wordcounts **will not load** via SQL at the moment [Builder v.1.3.1].
+They have to be built manually. `config.ini` should set `loadwordcountsviasql = n`
+1. If `7z`, `git`, etc. are installed under the 32-bit Programs directory the automated scripts will not find them

 the Windows version of Hipparchia has been observed to be **far** slower than HipparchiaServer on other platforms.
 But it is not always hopelessly slow on Windows.